 Ning is the winner of the Boucourechliev Prize at the Ninth International Concours de Orléans in France – a competition devoted to piano repertoire from 1900 to today.
 She has performed on stages such as Lincoln Center, Carnegie Hall, Museum of Modern Art in New York City, Contempo Concert Series at University of Chicago, the Kennedy Center in Washington, D.C., Köln Philharmonie in Germany, Muziekgebouw in Amsterdam, Kwe-Tsing Theater in Hong Kong, and numerous festivals around the world.

 Ning has worked with esteemed composers including Steve Reich, Terry Riley, David Lang, Michael Gordon, Enno Poppe, and given dozens of premieres worldwide.
 A prominent chamber musician, Ning has worked with performers and ensembles of different genres, notably Glenn Kotche, Pete Swanson, Miranda Cuckson, Bang on A Can All-Stars, ICE, Talea Ensemble, and Wet Ink Ensemble.
 Ning is a member of ensembles such as Yarn/Wire, counter)induction, and Ensemble Signal.
 In theater, Ning performed with Mabou Mines’ Dollhouse—a critically acclaimed production directed by Lee Breuer.
 She can be seen in the production's feature-film version, produced by ARTE France.
 Ning has also collaborated with director Moisés Kaufman and the Tectonic Theater Project on the development of the Tony award-nominated play 33 Variations.
 Ning is a graduate of the Eastman School of Music and Stony Brook University.
-A native of China, she currently lives in New York City.
+She is an assistant professor of piano and chamber music at the George Washington University.